HarryStevens/-DEPRECATED-strings/README.md

 <a name="keepOne" href="#keepOne">#</a> strings.<b>keepOne</b>(<i>string</i>, <i>string</i>)

 Keeps one instance of a character or a sequence of characters in a string, even if the character or sequence appears multiple times.
 Removes everything else.
-Returns a blank string if the character or sequence of characters did not appear in the original string.
+Returns a blank string if the character or sequence of characters does not appear in the original string.

 <a name="keepStart" href="#keepStart">#</a> strings.<b>keepStart</b>(<i>string</i>, <i>number</i>)